mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-current-app.markdown

                     )
                     paths[path] = serialized

-        # register all models if required
 ~~        if current_app.config["RESTX_INCLUDE_ALL_MODELS"]:
             for m in self.api.models:
                 self.register_model(m)

-        # merge in the top-level authorizations
         for ns in self.api.namespaces:
             if ns.authorizations:
                 if self.api.authorizations is None: